Research Training Fellowships

 The fellowships are intended to be flexible and may be undertaken on either a full-time (three year) or part-time (up to six year) basis.

 Join our early career researchers’ network

-All of our Research Training Fellows, including those held jointly with our partners, are automatically invited to join our growing network of those who have chosen to develop a career in ageing-related research.
+All of our aspiring researchers, including those funded jointly with our partners, are automatically invited to join our growing network of those who have chosen to develop a career in ageing-related research.
 Those appointed as research assistants on any of our Research Programme Grants may also join.

 Frequently asked questions